baconisgood2eat/clear-vision-/README.md

 # clear-vision+
-put this in your thmes folder
+download as zip and extract it and then put this in your thmes folder